How activation works

 -

-Adding any other type of access control settings that result in denying access to some subset of traffic.
-For example, referrer checking.
+Adding any other type of access control settings that result in denying access to some subset of traffic like Referrer Checking.